TracDucAnh/Tuberculosis_bacteria_detection/README.md

 - Scalability: YOLO can be scaled to handle large datasets and high-throughput imaging applications.
 This is important for large-scale studies of bacterial and microbial communities, where the analysis of massive datasets is essential for gaining meaningful insights.

 Overall, YOLO's speed, accuracy, robustness, extensibility, and scalability make it a powerful tool for bacterial and microbial image detection.
 Its ability to rapidly and accurately identify bacteria and other microorganisms from images can be a valuable asset in a variety of research, clinical, and industrial settings.

+## More information

+You could find the previous repository with previous approach via this link: https://github.com/TracDucAnh/Observing-Tuberculosis-Bacteria-Program

+This repository is the new approach to perform this image detection tasks with YOLOv8: https://github.com/TracDucAnh/Tuberculosis_bacteria_detection